ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * descr - character (256) - Optional
    * lang_code - character (3) - Mandatory
    * is_active - boolean - Mandatory
+2. cr_by should be the Username of the user who is accessing this API
+3. cr_dtimes should be the date-time when the user is creating the Blacklisted Word
-2. Responds with the Device ID and Language Code for the Device created successfully
+2. Responds with the appropriate message for the Device created successfully
-1. The component  restricts the bulk creation of Master Database
+3. The component should restricts the bulk creation of Master Database
-1. In case of Exceptions, system triggers error messages as received from the Database.
+4. In case of Exceptions, system triggers error messages as received from the Database.

-#### B. Update and Delete a Blacklisted Word in Blacklisted Word Master Database
+#### B. Update a Blacklisted Word in Blacklisted Word Master Database

-#### (i) Update

 Upon receiving request to update a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active), the system updates the Blacklisted Word in the Blacklisted Word Database for the code received and performs the following steps:
 1. Validates if all required input parameters have been received as listed below for each specific request